scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

         fig.savefig("enzyme-activity.png")

 Like groups, there are many reasons why a user might wish to use aggregation.
-For example, a signac data space that describes weather data for multiple cities in multiple years might want to plot or analyze data that uses ``aggregator.groupby("city")`` to show changes over time for each city in the data space.
+For example, a signac data space that describes weather data for multiple cities in multiple years might want to plot or analyze data that uses ``@aggregator.groupby("city")`` to show changes over time for each city in the data space.
 Similarly, aggregating over replicas facilitates computing averaged quantities and errors.
 Another example is submitting aggregates with a fixed number of jobs in each aggregate to enable massive parallelization by breaking a large MPI communicator into a smaller communicator for each independent job, which is necessary for efficient utilization of leadership-class supercomputers like OLCF Summit.